 Image Source: Pixabay

-Anyone who has lost a parent knows it’s an overwhelming experience that’s laden with grief and pain.
-There’s also a certain degree of stress involved, especially when you’re wondering what to do next.
+Anyone who has lost a parent knows it’s an overwhelming experience laden with grief and pain.
+A certain degree of stress also is involved, especially when you’re wondering what to do next.

-To minimize family stress when a parent dies, it’s a good idea to have a checklist on hand.
-A checklist can guide you through your responsibilities during the first 48 hours after their passing.
+To minimize family stress when a parent dies, it’s a good idea to have a checklist to guide you through your responsibilities during the first 48 hours after their passing.
 From contacting the proper authorities to arranging a funeral, there are many things to do.

-Just keep in mind that it’s better to share these responsibilities with others, if possible.
-Consider the following checklist tasks not only for yourself to complete but for you to delegate as well.
+Keep in mind that it’s better to share these responsibilities with others, if possible.
+Consider the following checklist tasks not only for yourself to complete, but for you to delegate, as well.

 What To Do Immediately After a Parent’s Death